 I am a Computer Scientist at Adobe Research Labs India, Bangalore.
-I joined Adobe in April 2014 and am currently looking at challenges in improving personalization in digital marketing.
-My research interests include Machine Learning, Complex Networks, Information Retrieval, Text Mining, Natural Language Processing, and Linguistics.
+I joined Adobe in April 2014 and am currently invoved in research on automatic and interactive creation of textual marketing content.
+I am also involved in projects on enterprise search, content personalization, and anonymous Website visitor identification.
+My research interests include Information Retrieval, Text Mining, Machine Learning, Natural Language Processing, Complex Networks, and Linguistics.
 Details of my research publications can be found here.

 I completed my PhD as a Microsoft Research India PhD Fellow in March 2014 from the Department of Computer Science and Engineering, IIT Kharagpur.
 My PhD research was on the syntactic analysis of Web search queries, and I was jointly advised by Prof. Niloy Ganguly (IIT Kharagpur) and Dr. Monojit Choudhury (Microsoft Research India).
 I was a part of the Complex Networks Research Group (CNeRG) at IIT Kharagpur.
 Prior to my PhD, I obtained a B.E. in Information Technology from Jadavpur University, Kolkata, in 2007, and an M.Tech. in Information Technology from IIT Roorkee in 2009.